 Table 7.
-Discards associated with the dominant gear types used to harvest spiny dogfish in 2010 as reported in northeast fisheries observer program (NEFOP) data when spiny dogfish were landed.
-Species comprising 1% or more of the discards by gear are shown.
+Observed discards associated with the dominant gear types used to harvest spiny dogfish in Fishing Year 2011 as reported in northeast fisheries observer program (NEFOP) data when any spiny dogfish were landed.
+Species comprising 1% or more of the observed discards by gear are shown.
 Stock status for each discard species is also indicated (see below)